Strathmore Uniting Church

 Synod of the Uniting Church announced that the Strathmore

-This came as a complete shock
+This came as a complete shock to the congregation of the

-auction of the

 Strathmore Uniting Church buildings was scheduled to

-occur on 11 December 2013, along with 21
+occur on 11 December 2013, along with 20 other Uniting

-the auction of the remaining buildings was cancelled.
+auction of the remaining buildings was cancelled.